nzakas/understandinges6/manuscript/02-Functions.md

 });
 ```

-Any parameters with a default value are considered to be optional parameters while those without default value are considered to be required parameters.
+Any parameters with a default value are considered to be optional parameters while those without a default value are considered to be required parameters.

 It's possible to specify default values for any arguments, including those that appear before arguments without default values.
 For example, this is fine: